MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/ssizerestriction.md

 ## <a name="remarks"></a>Comentários

-Para obter uma discussão geral de como funcionam os restrições, consulte [Sobre restrições](about-restrictions.md).
+Para uma discussão geral de como as restrições funcionam, consulte [about Restrictions](about-restrictions.md).

 ## <a name="see-also"></a>Confira também